geohackweek/datasharing/_episodes/00-conda-tutorial.md

 - explore how most people currently install and manage python libraries
 - discuss how current methods causes headaches in managing the vast libraries for various projects
 keypoints:
-- conda can be installed in two ways: Anaconda and Miniconda
+- conda can be installed in two ways (Anaconda and Miniconda)
 - conda package manager works across systems
 - projects can be separated by individual environments
 - this tool will save headaches when trying to install packages with dependancies or managing multiple libraries/projects